-Coconut water has been consumed for centuries in tropical countries where it is grown in abundance and is known to possess medicinal properties.
-It is often recommended as a refreshing drink to the aged or infirm and accepted as a natural drink that has a soothing effect.
-In pregnant women it helps in regulating digestive tracts, relieving morning sickness, constipation and more.
-Health conscious individuals also prefer coconut water as it does not contain any cholesterol.
+Coconuts grow in abundance in tropical countries, and coconut water has been consumed for centuries as they are known to have medicinal properties.
+Coconut water is often recommended to both the sick and the able; the drink has a natural, soothing effect.
+It is beneficial for pregnant women as well – it helps regulate the digestive tract, relieves morning sickness, constipation, and more.
+Health-conscious individuals also prefer coconut water as it does not contain cholesterol.

-Pregnancy demands a switch to a healthy diet, which also means leaving behind artificially packed drinks that have high sugar content, which isn’t ideal for the baby.
-Coconut water can be a great, healthy alternative drink that is both nutritious and flavourful.
+Pregnancy warrants a switch to a healthy diet, which also means leaving behind artificially packed drinks that have high sugar content.
+Coconut water can be a great alternative drink that is both nutritious and flavourful.

-Regular consumption of coconut water during pregnancy helps address certain pregnancy discomforts.
-During pregnancy you need to be extra careful of your diet and maintain a healthy lifestyle.
-Exhaustion during pregnancy is a common feature and over a period of time it drains out the energy levels in a woman.
-In order to overcome the feeling of exhaustion during pregnancy it is recommended to have glass of coconut water every day as it is full of the essential minerals that a pregnant woman needs.
+Exhaustion during pregnancy is a common problem, and it drains out the woman’s energy levels over time.
+In order to overcome the feeling of tiredness and exhaustion, it is recommended that you have a glass of coconut water every day as it is full of essential minerals that can be beneficial to pregnant women.

 The best time to drink coconut water during pregnancy is in the morning as the nutrients and electrolytes it contains are easily absorbed on an empty stomach.
-Since the drink is high in calories, women who have a tendency to add weight should be cautious.
-As it is also considered to be a diuretic pregnant women might need to make more frequent visits to the restroom.
-It is rich in potassium, sodium dietary fibre, moderate sugar, vitamins and protein.
-Women who are under medication for high blood pressure should be careful as coconut water may result in low blood levels.
-It has been found to assist in countering dehydration due to morning sickness during initial period of pregnancy.
+It is rich in potassium, sodium, dietary fibre, moderate sugar, vitamins and protein.
+It has been found to assist in countering dehydration due to morning sickness during the initial period of pregnancy.
+Due to its high fibre content, a glass of coconut water in the mornings can help ease constipation.
+During the latter half of the pregnancy, it can also be of assistance in tackling blood pressure as it is rich in potassium.
+However, since the drink is high in calories, women who have a tendency to add weight should be cautious.
+As it is also considered to be a diuretic, pregnant women might need to make more frequent visits to the restroom.
+Women who are on medication for blood pressure should be careful while consuming coconut water as the potassium levels in the drink can decrease blood pressure.

 Nutritional Value of Coconut Water

-From time immemorial positive correlations have been drawn between health and coconut water.
-It is not only a balanced nutritive drink but also very refreshing.
-Working women who have little time to pay attention to their needs during pregnancy can compensate by drinking a glass of fresh coconut water every day, as the nutritional value of coconut will compensate the tiredness and lethargy.
+Since time immemorial, positive correlations have been drawn between coconut water and health.
+It is not only a balanced nutritive drink but is also very refreshing.
+Working women who have little time to pay attention to their needs during pregnancy can compensate by drinking a glass of fresh coconut water every day, as the nutritional value of coconut eliminates tiredness and lethargy.

 |Nutritional Value of Coconut Water (per ounce)|

-It is a great natural drink which is rich in vitamins, electrolytes and minerals.
-Thirst can be effectively alleviated by a soothing drink of coconut water.
+It is a great natural drink that is rich in vitamins, electrolytes, and minerals.
+Thirst can be effectively alleviated by some soothing coconut water.
 Researchers have established that coconut water is an effective re-hydration aid.
-This, however, does not imply that other healthy food should be restricted.
+This, however, does not imply that other healthy foods should be restricted.
 A balance between nutrients and nourishment should always be kept in mind.

 Health Benefits of Coconut Water for Pregnant Women